On some notions of rank for matrices over tracts: Some open questions

 \subsection{Matrices versus systems of linear equations}

-In linear algebra over a field $K$, solving a system of homogeneous linear equations is equivalent to studying the null space of the matrix $A$ of coefficients, and the rank-nullity theorem applied to $A$ shows that if there are more unknowns than equations then there is a nonzero solution.
-For a system of homogeneous linear ``equations'' over a tract $F$, each of the form $\sum_j a_{ij} X_j \in N_F$, we can still view the solution set as the null space of a matrix, but the rank-nullity theorem no longer holds in general, and a nonzero solution does not always exist.
+In linear algebra over a field $K$, solving a system of homogeneous linear equations is equivalent to studying the null space of the matrix $A$ of coefficients, and the rank-nullity theorem applied to $A$ shows that if there are more unknowns than equations then there is a non-zero solution.
+For a system of homogeneous linear ``equations'' over a tract $F$, each of the form $\sum_j a_{ij} X_j \in N_F$, we can still view the solution set as the null space of a matrix, but the rank-nullity theorem no longer holds in general, and a non-zero solution does not always exist.

-\begin{ex} Consider the following $3 \times 4$ matrix $A = (a_{ij})$ over the regular partial field $\F_1^\pm$:
+\begin{ex} Consider the following $2 \times 3$ matrix $A = (a_{ij})$ over the regular partial field (\Cref{ex:regular partial field}):

-For the corresponding system of homogeneous linear ``equations'', there are more unknowns than equations but $(0,0,0,0)$ is the only solution. \end{ex}
+For the corresponding system of homogeneous linear ``equations'', there are more unknowns than equations but $(0,0,0)$ is the only solution. \end{ex}

-\begin{question} If $F$ is a {\bf hyperfield}, does a system of homogeneous linear equations with more unknowns than equations always have a nonzero solution? \end{question}
+\begin{question} If $F$ is a {\bf hyperfield}, does a system of homogeneous linear equations with more unknowns than equations always have a non-zero solution? \end{question}

 If $F = K/H^\times$ is a quotient hyperfield then the answer to Question~\ref{question:system of linear equations} is yes, since we can deduce the result directly from the corresponding result over $K$.
-However, we do not know what happens for non-quotient hyperfields.
+In \cite[Theorem 3.11]{hobbyJunFETVINS2024}\footnote{Written after the first version of this paper was posted to the arXiv.}, the authors construct an infinite family of non-quotient hyperfields for which more unknowns than equations implies a non-zero solution.
+However, Question~\ref{question:system of linear equations} remains open in general.

 \begin{small} \end{small}